Which European countries have COVID-19 border restrictions in place?

 EU countries have been divided into groups dependent on risk.

 All EU member states except Spain are now in the low-risk green group, meaning travellers can enter the Czech Republic with no restrictions.
-They are joined by Andorra, Australia, Iceland, Japan, Canada, South Korea, Liechtenstein, Monaco, Federal Republic of Germany, Norway, New Zealand, San Marino, Thailand, Tunisia, Switzerland, Vatican City State and UK.
+They are joined by Andorra, Australia, Iceland, Japan, Canada, South Korea, Liechtenstein, Monaco, Norway, New Zealand, San Marino, Thailand, Tunisia, Switzerland, Vatican City and the UK.

-Spain is currently classified as "red" and tourists need to present a negative coronavirus test upon arrival.
+Spain (excuding the Canary Islands which are in the low-risk group) is currently classified as "red" and tourists need to present a negative coronavirus test upon arrival.

 Entry is prohibited to all other third-country nationals, except for cases listed here.